Dungeons & Dragons 5th Edition – First Impressions

 In conclusion I will say that I’m really looking forward to giving this new set of rules a spin.
 The writers at Wizards of the Coast have produced a new edition of the game that looks to have gotten the rules out of the way so that we can focus on the exciting stories we’re trying to tell.
 Keep watching this spot on Claw / Claw / Bite for more impressions as we play.

-Posted in 5th edition Dungeons & Dragons, Editorial, Review and tagged by with 2 comments.
+Posted in 5th edition Dungeons & Dragons, Editorial, Review and tagged Fantasy by Adam A. Thompson with 2 comments.

 The Sword of Storms